-At that rate, debt can easily become unmanageable.
-If you’re having a hard time making payments each month, it might be time to consider a financial planning strategy for settling your credit card debt.
+At that rate, debt can quickly become unmanageable.
+If you’re having a hard time making payments each month, it might be time to consider a financial planning strategy to settle credit card debt.

 If you haven’t been making your minimum payments each month, or you’ve been making them late, there’s a good chance your creditor won’t want to negotiate with you.
 The same can be said if you have a low credit score, which is anything less than 500.

 With a score above 500, creditors are more likely to view you as responsible enough to pay.
 Meaning they’re more likely to negotiate better terms.
 Two easy ways to improve your score are to keep your account current and make payments on time.

 A lump-sum payment agreement is one way to reduce your debt.
 In these agreements, the creditor allows you to make one large upfront payment.
 That payment is lower than the full balance that you owe, but it ensures the creditor gets some money instead of you defaulting or stopping making payments.

 This is an option if you have the cash flow to make one large payment.
 That might come from a bonus at work, an inheritance, or your savings.
 Keep in mind that if you are new to learning how to settle credit card debt, these types of debt settlements will impact your credit report.

 These types of agreements cover many options.
 It may involve waiving the minimum monthly payment, reducing the minimum monthly payment, lowering your interest rates, or removing late fees.

 These are all great options because they help reduce your overall debt.
 They can potentially reduce your monthly payments, allowing you to save more money monthly, which can then be used to pay down your debt faster.